nthomson0/2420-assignment1/README.md

 - `-C` is to provide a comment.
 - `<name>` is our comment.
 We use this just to give the key a name for ourselves.

+2. Enter a blank passkey.

-You should now get a reply asking to input a passkey.
-You can leave this blank since you wont have any sensitive information on your Droplet.
+**Note:** Generally you should enter a passkey, but in this situation you will not have any sensitive information on your Droplet so it is not neccessary.

 If successful, you should now see a key fingerprint and some random art.

+3. Optionally, type `find .ssh` to confirm our key exists.

+This will print out all the files within our `.ssh/` directory, given it exists.

 ## Setting up Cloud-init on your Droplet